-All eligible project applications received will be evaluated by an evaluator team comprised of two volunteers, one from northern California and one from southern California if possible.
-All evaluators are required to participate in an ATP evaluator training and sign a conflict of interest form before receiving applications to review.
-The conflict of interest form certifies that the potential evaluator can review project applications objectively and requires the potential evaluator to list any projects that could present a potential conflict.
+All eligible project applications received will be evaluated by an evaluator team comprised of two volunteers, one from northern California and one from southern California.
+All evaluators are required to participate in a training and sign a conflict of interest form before receiving applications to review.
 In addition to their named conflicts, evaluators will not be assigned applications from the city and county where they live and work.
-Evaluator team members agree on consensus scores by question for each application based on the Scoring Rubric developed by Commission staff, Caltrans and the ATP workgroup.
-Evaluators submit consensus score forms to Commission staff.
-Evaluators must include meaningful comments on each consensus score form that explain the given consensus scores.
-Any consensus score forms without meaningful comments will be returned to the evaluator team for completion.
+Evaluator teams review all assigned applications individually and then meet to agree on consensus scores for each question based on the Scoring Rubric.
+Evaluators submit consensus scores to the Commission; evaluators are strongly advised to submit notes along with the consensus scores.

-Simultaneously with evaluator team scoring, Commission staff will read and score every application to provide a check score for evaluators.
-Every consensus score is compared to the check score.
-This process allows for Commission staff to identify errors or discrepancies with scoring.
-Commission staff will meet with every team to discuss their scores, even if there are no issues.
+Commission staff also read and score every application to provide a baseline score.
+Every consensus score is compared to the baseline score.
+Commission staff will meet with every team to discuss their scores.